Board of Game Commissioners to meet on April 9 and 10, 2015.

-The Pennsylvania Board of Game Commissioners will hold its first quarterly meeting of 2015 on Jan.
-25-27, in the agency's Harrisburg headquarters, 2001 Elmerton Avenue, just off the Progress Avenue exit of Interstate 81 in Harrisburg, Dauphin County.
+The Pennsylvania Board of Game Commissioners will hold its second quarterly meeting of 2015 on April 9 and 10, in the agency's Harrisburg headquarters, 2001 Elmerton Avenue, just off the Progress Avenue exit of Interstate 81 in Harrisburg, Dauphin County.
 A link to a live stream of the meeting will be available on the agency home page following public comments.
-A copy of the agenda will be posted roughly two weeks prior.
+An agenda will be available here approximately two weeks prior.

-On Monday, Jan.
-26, beginning at 8:30 a.m., the Board will hear any additional public comments followed by Game Commission staff reports.
+On Thursday, April 9, beginning at 8:30 a.m., the Board will hear public comments followed by Game Commission staff reports.
 Doors open at 7:45 a.m.
 Registration for those interested in offering public testimony – limited to five minutes – also will begin at that time.
 PowerPoint presentations will not be permitted during public comment.

-On Tuesday, Jan.
-27, beginning at 8:30 a.m., the Board will take up its prepared agenda to give preliminary approval to hunting and trapping seasons and bag limits for 2015-16 and establish other meeting dates for the coming year, among other things.
+On Friday, April 10, beginning at 8:30 a.m., the Board will take up its prepared agenda to give final approval to hunting and trapping seasons and bag limits for 2015-16, among other things.
 Doors open at 7:45 a.m.

 Other Special Events